caixiuhong/solar-power-marketing/README.md

 $ git clone https://github.com/caixiuhong/solar-power-marketing.git
 ```

-## Use bash for ingestion and process seperately.
+## Use bash for ingestion and process
 Ingest solar radiation data into S3 bucket, using Spark.

 ```bash